-Benefits for surgical treatment of mental health/substance abuse conditions are available only for Vagus Nerve Stimulation therapy (VNS) when preauthorized as part of a treatment plan that we approve.
+Benefits for surgical treatment of mental health/substance misuse disorder conditions are available for Vagus Nerve Stimulation therapy (VNS).
 For services billed by a surgeon or anesthetist, see Section 5(b).
 For services provided by the outpatient department of a hospital or ambulatory surgical center, see Section 5(c).